 Founder Lei Barry’s call to action was born of personal experience.
 In 1965, she and her two children became homeless and struggled for years before being able to access the resources they needed to improve their lives.
 This lived experience led Lei, along with other members of the Ambler area community, to launch a 24-hour emergency hotline to connect homeless families with community resources.

-In 1995, we expanded once again to meet community needs by establishing Hope Gardens and took on the name Inter-Faith Housing Alliance to reflect this expansion.
+In 1995, we expanded once again to meet community needs by establishing Hope Gardens and took on the name Inter-Faith Housing Alliance in 2002 to reflect this expansion.
 The long-term transitional housing program at Hope Gardens provides an opportunity for families to resolve their homelessness through intensive case management and life skills training while having access to safe, stable housing and support for basic needs.

 In 2015, a generous gift from First Presbyterian Church of Ambler made possible the purchase of a home in Ambler Borough, now known as Hope Forest.
 This supportive housing program, the first of its kind in Montgomery County, aims to bridge the gap between transitional housing and total independence.
 Residents work toward paying fair market rent and receive light case management as they move toward self-sufficiency.
 We acquired a second property for the supportive housing program in 2021, thanks to the kindness of a longtime supporter.
 Hope on Fifth, located in Lansdale, accommodates two families.